Rosaries & Chaplets: How are They Different?

 The Prayers are Different

-The foundation of the rosary is the four different mysteries.
+The foundation of the Rosary is the four different mysteries.
 They are biblical and based on the key events in the lives of Jesus and Mary.
-There are also a few prayers that have become familiar.
-For example, we pray the Our Father on the single beads.
 Other than some variation in the closing prayers, we have said it the same way for generations.

 Chaplet prayers are unique or in different combinations.
-Some contain familiar prayers, along with others that we may not know.
-It can be tough to memorize all of them.
-That is why we provide a prayer card with each chaplet.
+Some contain both familiar prayers and unique prayers.
+To make it easier to pray, we provide a prayer card with each chaplet.

 3